Make your Dog your Best Friend

-Find creative ways to cope with the stress with a companion who will always be there for you.
+Find creative ways to handle stress with a companion who will always be there for you.
 Your dog.

-Having your dog be your best friend during coronavirus
+Having your dog be your best friend in times of stress

-Dogs have a unique ability to provide their owners with an endless amount of love and emotional support.
+Dogs have a unique ability to provide their owners with an endless amount of love and emotional support, especially during stressful times.
 They provide an outlet for fun and play, while bringing lots of laughter and levity into the home to keep you in the present moment rather than obsessing on an uncertain future.
 In fact, studies have shown that dogs provide comfort that is at least equal to that of a close friend.

 A recent study conducted at the University of Utah found: